-Please check SOLO, Oxford Libraries' catalogue, before requesting an Inter-library Loan.
+Please check SOLO, Oxford Libraries' catalogue, before making a request.

-The inter-library loan (ILL) service may be used by holders of a current Oxford University (blue) card and by holders of a Bodleian Libraries Readers' Card.
+The inter-library request service may be used by holders of a current Oxford University (blue) card and by holders of a Bodleian Libraries Readers' Card.

 If you are making the request for commercial purposes the Commercial charges apply regardless of which card you hold.

-Please note that the British Library increases its prices annually on 1st August and the Bodleian Libraries are obliged to increase our charges accordingly; however, the service remains heavily subsidised.
+Please note that the British Library increases its prices annually on 1 August and the Bodleian Libraries may increase our charges accordingly.

-UK copyright guidelines state that you may receive photocopies of:
+UK copyright guidelines state that you may receive copies of:

 - one chapter or 5% of a book, whichever is greater